c-dilks/spin13/README.md

    - phi distributions for each run are written to the output file in object arrays, which are named as phi_s[spinbit]_g[eta bin]_p[pt bin]_e[en bin]
      - the histograms in the object arrays have the run number appended to their names
+   - `PhiDists3.C` implements an energy-dependent mass cut
+     - first, using `diag.root`, run `MassCutter.C` and look at the mass cuts; the cuts will be written out to `mass_cuts`, which is then read by `PhiDists3.C`
    - you need to supply `PhiDists3.C` with exclusion lists, which are lists of runs for each jet type (sph,pi0,thr); these runs were excluded AFTER `toa_add.C` was executed (see next step) to produce "wdist" pdfs, which are pt and energy distributions